-Also a ward of Chancery in Jarndyce and Jarndyce.
+Ada’s a ward of the court, with her fortunes tied up in the protracted case of Jarndyce and Jarndyce.
+She’s an orphan – and is sent to live at Bleak House under the wing of John Jarndyce.
 She falls in love with Richard Carstone, who is a distant cousin.

 Sir Leicester Dedlock.

 Elderly husband of Lady Dedlock, a proud and rich aristocrat.
 Owner of the Chesney Wold estate in Lincolnshire.

 - In the 2005 BBC television adaptation of Bleak House, Sir Leicester Dedlock was played by English actor Timothy West.

 John Jarndyce is the proprietor of Bleak House.
 He becomes guardian to the young wards of court Ada and Richard and takes Esther Summerson in as a companion for Ada, promoting her to housekeeper.
 Generous and caring, Jarndyce develops a deep love for Esther.

 - In the 2005 BBC television adaptation of Bleak House, John Jarndyce was played by Scottish actor Denis Lawson.
 In 2006 he was nominated for a Primetime Emmy Award in the category Supporting Actor in a Miniseries or Movie, for his performance.